sharm294/sonar/README.md

 ## Dependencies

-Vivado and Vivado HLS are assumed to be on the PATH.
-The scripts have been tested on Bash, with Python 2.7 and Vivado 2017.2 on Ubuntu 16.04.
+Vivado and (and optionally) Vivado HLS are assumed to be on the PATH.
+The Makefile will complain if that's not the case.
+Bash, gcc and make are also needed.
+The scripts have been tested with Bash 4.3.48, gcc 5.4.0 and make 4.1 (though any sufficiently modern version of these three should work) and with Python 2.7 (Python 3 isn't supported yet) and Vivado 2017.2 on Ubuntu 16.04.
+Some TCL files assert Vivado version checks.
+As people use different versions and any version differences are identified, code for handling those versions will be added.
 Two environment variables are also added: SONAR_VIVADO_HLS and SONAR_PATH.
 It also adds the *sonar* directory to the PYTHONPATH environment variable so the Python scripts can be run from anywhere.
 These variables are added to the .bashrc for the current user.).

 ## Usage
-``make init``
+``source init.sh`` and follow the directions.

-To create the sample project, run ``make sample``.
-This will call a number of targets that create a Vivado HLS project, generate all the testbenches and data files and open Vivado for simulation.
+To create the sample project, run ``make``.
+This will call a number of targets that create a Vivado HLS project (if the SONAR_VIVADO_HLS variable is set from ``init.sh``), generate all the testbenches and data files and open Vivado for simulation.

 *sonar* can be imported into any Python script.
 Refer to /sample/sample.py or in /sonar/tests/ for examples.

-To remove *sonar*, run ``make purge``.
+To remove *sonar*, run ``source purge.sh``.
 The repository can then be deleted, leaving no trace of *sonar*

 ## Folder Hierarchy